felixlinker/tamarin-workshop/ex3/OAuth.md

 The authorization process utilizes two authorization server endpoints (HTTP resources):

-* Authorization endpoint - used by the client to obtain authorization from the resource owner via user-agent redirection.
+* Authorization endpoint - used by the client to obtain authorization from the end-user via user-agent redirection.
 * Token endpoint - used by the client to exchange an authorization grant for an access token, typically with client authentication.

 As well as one client endpoint:

-* Redirection endpoint - used by the authorization server to return responses containing authorization credentials to the client via the resource owner user-agent.
+* Redirection endpoint - used by the authorization server to return responses containing authorization credentials to the client via the end-user user-agent.

 ### Authorization Endpoint

-The authorization endpoint is used to interact with the resource owner and obtain an authorization grant.
+The authorization endpoint is used to interact with the end-user and obtain an authorization grant.
-The authorization server MUST first verify the identity of the resource owner by verifying the client secret established in [Client Authentication](#client-authentication).
+The authorization server MUST first verify the identity of the end-user by verifying the client secret established in [Client Authentication](#client-authentication).

 #### Response Type